Bluebells at the gorge

 Bright yellow celandines grow low to the ground near the path edges.
 Pink purslane likes to grow in the wetter areas of the gorge and despite being a naturalised species, not a native, enhances the view with drifts of delicate pink flowers.

-Bluebells are an ancient woodland indicator species.
-This tells us that Lydford Gorge has been continuously wooded since at least 1600.
+Bluebells are important as an ancient woodland indicator species.
+They tell us that Lydford Gorge has been continuously wooded since at least 1600.

 Britain's woodland resources started declining in the middle ages and reached an all-time low of just 5% of land area by the 1900s.
 The First World War put huge demands on sourcing British timber for trench warfare and construction.
 The woodland in the gorge was saved from destruction because of its terrain, the steep slopes and thins soils make removing timber almost impossible.
 The inaccessibility of the gorge is something the rangers still have to work around when doing their jobs today.
 Any tools, equipment or materials they need have to be carried in by hand or winched into place gradually.